Music road trip: Cape Breton

 The Barra MacNeils have been making music in the family for as long as they can remember, and making music the family business for more than two decades, with fine singing, playing, and composing that express the heart of Cape Breton’s music.
 They celebrate this on their album 20th Anniversary Collection

-Cape Breton music is deep and varied -- and it is a presence in the music of New England and the mid Atlantic states .
-That is why this is part of The Great American Road Trip, in which I’m partnering up with A Traveler’s Library to add musical ideas to the book and film suggestions for journeys through the regions of the United States which you’ll find there.
+Cape Breton music is deep and varied -- and it is a presence in the music of New England and the mid Atlantic states.
+This is part of The Great American Road Trip, in which I originally partnered up with A Traveler’s Library to add musical ideas to the book and film suggestions for journeys through the regions of the United States which you’d find there.
+The Library is closed now, but I think you will still find the journeys through music interesting.

 For more about the road trip (and a look at some great road songs) see Great American Road Trip: Music begins